 - Mirrored Confrontation Shot: The Mighty Thor #446

 - Nice Job Fixing It, Villain: According to Avengers Forever, the guardian of time Immortus wanted to make the Avengers return to Earth right away, and prevent any potential break of the Alien Non-Interference Clause.
-For this end, he subtly gave a feeling of interstellar xenophobia to Iron Man, reasoning that it would make him desire to return to his planet.
+To this end, he subtly gave a feeling of interstellar xenophobia to Iron Man, reasoning that it would make him desire to return to his planet.
 It backfired.
-Before Immortus could do anything about it, this xenophobia was channeled the wrong way: it turned into hatred for the Supreme Intelligence, boosting the Avengers to execute thing... the precise type of thing that Immortus wanted to prevent.
+Before Immortus could do anything about it, this xenophobia was channeled the wrong way: it turned into hatred for the Supreme Intelligence, boosting the Avengers to execute the thing... the precise type of thing that Immortus wanted to prevent.

-- Not So Different: An interesting case when the cruel Deathbird saw that her machinations beared fruit, and her compasive sister Lilandra had sent the Nega-Bomb against the Kree (she did not know yet about the Skrulls, or how the Supreme Intelligence manipulated her).
-First Deathbird gloated that, in the end, her sister was Not So Different from her, if she finally found the strength to fire the bomb... and, some moments later, surrounded by dead Kree corpses, feared that it was her who was Not So Different from her sister, as she was now fearing for her dammed soul.
+- "Not So Different" Remark: When the cruel Deathbird sees that her machinations have bore fruit, leading to her compassionate sister Lilandra sending the Nega-Bomb against the Kree (Deathbird didn't know yet about the Skrulls, or how the Supreme Intelligence manipulated her), she revels in it.
+Deathbird gloats that, in the end, her sister is no different from her.
+Moments later, surrounded by Kree corpses, Deathbird realizes with fear that it is she who isn't so different from her sister, and begins to fear for her damned soul.

-- Series Continuity Error: At the conclusion of Part 14 in Thor 446, Lilandra attempts to call off the Nega-Bomb after the Avengers team in the Shi'ar Empire saves her life, convincing her that the war with the Kree has already claimed too many lives.
-When we next see what everyone in the Shi'ar is doing in Part 16 in Avengers West Coast 82, Lilandra has almost immediately adopted a bloodthirsty attitude, swears to use the bomb to kill all of the Kree with it and even threatens to have the Avengers executed for questioning her, leading the team to try and talk her out of things all over again with no mention of what happened to her first change of heart.
+- Series Continuity Error: At the conclusion of Part 14 in The Mighty Thor #446, Lilandra attempts to call off the Nega-Bomb after the Avengers team in the Shi'ar Empire saves her life, convincing her that the war with the Kree has already claimed too many lives.
+When we next see what everyone in the Shi'ar is doing in Part 16 in Avengers West Coast #82, Lilandra has almost immediately adopted a bloodthirsty attitude, swears to use the bomb to kill all of the Kree with it and even threatens to have the Avengers executed for questioning her, leading the team to try and talk her out of things all over again with no mention of what happened to her first change of heart.

-- Shout-Out: the crossover begins with Shiar agents attacking Rick Jones in Benson, Arizona.
+- Shout-Out: The crossover begins with Shi'ar agents attacking Rick Jones in Benson, Arizona.

-- Slow No: When the Avengers saw the bomb exploding
+- Slow "NO!": When the Avengers see the bomb exploding.

-- The Call Knows Where You Live: And can induce weird dreams even across the galaxies
+- The Call Knows Where You Live: And can induce weird dreams even across galaxies...

 - Thou Shalt Not Kill: Invoked by Captain America and his supporters.
 Defied by the others.